foundata/ansible-collection-acmesh/extensions/molecule/README.md

 sudo sysctl -p
 ```

-It may help during debugging to manually start a container while you hit limits and inspect its logs:
+It may help during debugging to manually start a container with the same image while you hit limits and inspect its logs:

 ```bash
 # trigger resource limit